weetmuts/beak/README.md

 ![Beak FS](./doc/beak_fs.png)

-If you know how git stores files or how btrfs stores files or how clojure deals with data structures, or any other system that reuse old nodes in new trees, then you will feel right at home. :smiley:
+If you know how git stores directory structures or how btrfs stores files or how clojure deals with data structures, or any other system that reuse old nodes in new trees, then you will feel right at home. :smiley: